 Godzilla: King of the Monsters features almost an entirely new cast compared to the first movie.
 Ken Watanabe and Sally Hawkins are reprising their Godzilla roles as Monarch scientists Dr. Ishiro Serizawa and Dr. Vivienne Graham, respectively.
 Aaron Taylor-Johnson and Elizabeth Olsen both aren't returning for the sequel.

-Instead, Vera Farmiga's Dr. Emma Russell and her family - Kyle Chander's Mark Russell and Millie Bobby Brown's Madison Russell - will be the main family, with Bradley Whitford as Dr. Stanton and Anthony Ramos as Colonel Martinez.
-Thomas Middleditch, Charles Dance, O'Shea Jackson Jr., Aisha Hinds, Zhang Ziyi are all appearing in undisclosed roles.
+Instead, Vera Farmiga's Dr. Emma Russell and her family - Kyle Chander's Mark Russell and Millie Bobby Brown's Madison Russell - will be the main characters, with Bradley Whitford as Dr. Stanton and Anthony Ramos as Colonel Martinez.
+Thomas Middleditch, Charles Dance, O'Shea Jackson Jr., Aisha Hinds, Zhang Ziyi are all appearing as well, most of which are associated with Monarch.
+However, Dance's character currently remains undisclosed.

 There's No Human Villain In Godzilla 2

-There's no villain in Godzilla: King of the Monsters, in the traditional sense of the word.
+There's no human villain in Godzilla: King of the Monsters, in the traditional sense of the word.
 Just as with the first movie, Godzilla 2 focuses primarily on Godzilla fighting a slew of giant monsters - and those monsters are the film's villains.
-So, while there will be human heroes and other characters, there won't be a human villain... at least that we know of at this time.
+So, while there will be human heroes and other characters, there won't be a human villain.
+However, it's been theorized that Charles Dance's character is Godzilla 2's villain, though that remains unclear.

 Mothra, Rodan, and King Ghidorah Are Godzilla 2's Monsters

 Godzilla has a whole new team of monsters to take on in Godzilla 2.
-Instead of fighting two MUTOs, Godzilla will be facing off against ancient super-species Mothra (a giant moth), Rodan (a giant reptile), and of course, King Ghidorah (a three-headed dragon) - Godzilla's "ultimate nemesis," according to the film's official synopsis.
+Instead of fighting two MUTOs, Godzilla will be facing off against ancient super-species Mothra, Rodan, and of course, King Ghidorah - Godzilla's "ultimate nemesis," according to the film's official synopsis.
 Each monster (or Kaiju) comes back into the fold to fight for supremacy.

 Godzilla & Mothra, Rodan, and King Ghidorah Fight For Supremacy In Godzilla 2